Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/getting-ensembl-data/tools-and-apis/graphql/using-graphql.md

 }
 ```

 While the service is in beta, please assume that any change could potentially be a breaking change.
 However, when we move out of beta, we will use semantic versioning (i.e. major.minor.patch).
-Those version numbers can be interpreted as:-
+Those version numbers can be interpreted as:
-- major version change: This is a breaking change
+- Major version change: This is a breaking change
-- minor version change: This is a non-breaking change
+- Minor version change: This is a non-breaking change
-- patch version change: This is a non-breaking change, but one we did not expect to make
+- Patch version change: This is a non-breaking change, but one we did not expect to make

 ## Authentication